 As well as tires being a key part of safety while driving, they also play a vital role in how competitive you will be.
-If you want to learn some handy tips from somebody who lived and breathed karting, don’t go anywhere!
-And make sure to bookmark this page for future reference, of course!
+Below, we go into more detail about the kinds of things to consider before you head out to buy a set of go-kart tires.

 If it isn’t pouring rain and if the track isn’t holding moisture from previous rainfall, you’ll be running your kart on slick tires.
-Unlike other motorsports where tires have different classifications and oftentimes a middling tire type for damp conditions rather than full-on wet, go-kart tires come in either slick or wet specifications.
+Unlike other motorsports where tires have different classifications and oftentimes an intermediate tire type for damp conditions rather than full-on wet, go-kart tires come in either slick or wet specifications.

-Although go-karting is highly competitive because of the high-powered, light-weight rigs that we know and love, it’s a relatively ‘simple’ motorsport and that’s why so many people fall in love with it.
-There’s a lot of scope for speed and performance without one million variables to worry about!
+Although go-karting is highly competitive because of the high-powered, lightweight rigs that we know and love, it’s a relatively ‘simple’ motorsport, and that’s why so many people fall in love with it.
+There’s a lot of scope for speed and performance without a million other variables to worry about!

-Now, the main characteristics of a slick tire is how wide they are, and also how smooth.
-The more rubber that goes on the track, the more grip you’ll have when cornering which leads to better consistent speeds.
+Now, the main characteristics of a slick tire are how wide they are, and also how smooth.
+The more rubber that goes on the track, the more grip you’ll have, which leads to faster speeds and better lap times.

-Go-kart tires specifically run with somewhat displaced tires, with the rears being larger than the fronts.
-This is due to how the back of your kart needs to be heavier than the front, because this’ll lead to more traction and greater control.
+Go-kart tires come in different sizes, with the rears being larger than the fronts.
+This is due to how the back of your kart is heavier than the front, especially under acceleration as the weight transfers backwards.
+The larger rear tires offer better acceleration and more stability.
 In spite of the larger tires and more focus on the rear of the kart, your front tires will wear out faster than the rears.

-This is due to the corners you’ll be doing on kart tracks; they all rely on the front tires leading into it and powering out of it, so they’ll see the worst wear.
+This is due to the corners you’ll be taking on kart tracks, as they all rely on the front tires to do the steering, so they’ll see the worst wear.
 Because of this, new racers will feel compelled to only replace the front tires when doing a tire change.
 After all, you can get away with it on a car, right?

 Because you’ll be using slick tires more than ones that run in wet weather, always make sure to stay well-stocked on this front.
 Of course, it depends how you’re running the kart as to how badly the tires will wear and therefore how often you’ll be changing tires.

-So, keeping a set of tires for practice purposes is a good idea to conserve tires overall.
+Top Tip: Keeping a set of tires purely for practice purposes is a good idea

 Then for races, we often set aside four sets of slicks plus a set that I’d start the race on.
 We typically changed tires once during a race of typical sprint length, but we always wanted to make sure we were well-equipped in case of a blow-out or higher track temperatures eating up the rubber quicker than we expected.

-In short, slicks will be the tire you use the most often.
-Make sure you have plenty of spare sets!
+In short, slicks will be the tire you use the most often, so make sure you have plenty of spare sets!

 Race conditions can change in a heartbeat.
-One minute, the sun will be shining and heatwaves will be pouring off the asphalt of the race track.
+One minute, the sun will be shining and you’ll see a heat haze above asphalt of the race track.
 And the next minute, there could be a heavy downpour with standing water everywhere.
 That’s why you always need to travel with a couple sets of wet weather tires, no matter where you go!

-Unlike slick tires, wets have deep treads within them and they’re designed to dissipate and displace water in dismal weather conditions.
+Unlike slick tires, wets have deep treads and they’re designed to displace water in dismal weather conditions.
 If you try and race with slicks in heavy rainfall, you simply won’t be able to stay on the track.